apocas/dockerode/README.md

 ## Usage

- * Input options are directly passed to Docker.io.
-Check [Docker Remote API documentation](http://docs.docker.io/reference/api/docker_remote_api/) for more details.
+ * Input options are directly passed to Docker.
+Check [Docker Remote API documentation](https://docs.docker.com/reference/api/docker_remote_api/) for more details.
- * Return values are unchanged from Docker, official Docker.io documentation will also apply to them.
+ * Return values are unchanged from Docker, official Docker documentation will also apply to them.
- * Check the tests for more examples.
+ * Check the tests and examples folder for more examples.

 ### Getting started